Twaddler01/rpg_similitude/README.md

 09-02-2024
 - Character section added for user to specify player info (name, race, class) if not yet created or saved.
 - Added popup item tooltip and added equipment data.
-Ready for default equipment and adding extrss for stats display from itemData array
+Ready for default equipment and adding extras for stats display from itemData array
 - Items are ready to be worked, ensuring they are always saved in the main saveData array.

 08-30-2024